Hawaii Business License: Everything You Need to Know

 Small businesses registered as sole proprietorship or a single member LLC must disclose income to the Internal Revenue Service and Hawaii’s Department of Taxation.
 Income and deductible business expense reporting activity can be submitted on IRS federal Form 1040, Schedule C. More complex tax filings may require a business tax CPA specializing in the type of entity associated with an entity’s tax classification.
 Professionally prepared financial statements and tax filings can protect a business from audit that might otherwise be costly as result of missing or incorrect reporting.
 Scheduling estimated tax payments throughout the year assists a small business in avoiding penalties, and the potential of a more sizeable end of year tax bill.
 New businesses in Hawaii can consult with a professional tax agent or CPA for more information about planning for income tax reporting.

 Business owners requiring assistance in filing articles of incorporation, or for partnership or single member LLC status in the State of Hawaii, can consult with UpCounsel.
 Inquiries about the getting a Hawaii business license and state registration can be submitted for a legal consultancy.
 You can post your legal need on UpCounsel’s marketplace.
 UpCounsel lawyers represent the top 5% attorneys in the United States, graduating from top law schools such as Harvard Law School and Yale Law School.
-UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Stripe.
+UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Menlo Ventures.